browserengineering/book/book/animations.md

 drawn on another surface and also saved, and the remaining `SaveLayer` commands would be the only things left to rerun on every frame.

-There are two pieces to this: *compositing* the display list, which means identifying which drawing commands are drawn together and placing them into their own `Surface`s; and then *drawing* those surfaces to the screen, with their appropriate effects.[^temp-surface]
+There are two pieces to achieving this: *compositing* the display list, which means identifying which drawing commands are drawn together and placing them into their own `Surface`s; and then *drawing* those surfaces to the screen, with their appropriate effects.[^temp-surface]